Not-for-Profit, Member Owned

 In 1956, 10 life-long local educators envisioned a better way to bank.
 They wanted to put customer needs first and make a positive difference in their community.
 So they pooled their money and opened a credit union inside Cy-Fair High School.

 The credit union needed a manager, so Forest Arnold, one of the high school teachers, assumed the role.
 Melva Witt, the school’s secretary, became the credit union’s secretary and treasurer, accepting approximately five deposits a week.
 Soon the group began offering small loans to Cy-Fair ISD employees and eventually donated an office on school grounds called the Reo Annex– the credit unions first official location.

 OPPORTUNITY KNOCKS: 1977-1993

 After 20 years, Cy-Fair FCU had grown large enough to purchase land in Jersey Village and build a 1,500-square-foot branch in 1977.
-While teachers launched the business, Bubba Wilbern, Personnel Manager for Cy-Fair ISD, and his wife Pat Wilbern gave their own time and effort to help the credit union grow.
+While teachers launched the business, Bubba Willbern, Personnel Manager for Cy-Fair ISD, and his wife Pat Willbern gave their own time and effort to help the credit union grow.
 Bubba designed the new building, and Pat became the first paid credit union manager.